Gelvesh/CS131-EdgeComputing-Project/README.md

 Display video window and labels

+Accessible remotely via http://[Host-IP]:5000 on any smartphone/PC browser

 Alert you by email (with an attached image) when an unknown is seen (no spam)

 alert_image/alert.jpg when an unknown face is detected